JakDaniels/MIOS/README.md

 * 'CTRL-a d' quits Tmux (but doesn't shut down the running Instances).
 * 'CTRL-a n' change to the next window.
-* 'CTRL-a PageUp/PageDn' scroll back through thew scroll history. 'q' to quit scrolling.
+* 'CTRL-a PageUp/PageDn' move back and forth through the scroll history. 'q' to quit scrolling.
+Don't ever leave Tmux in this scroll mode.
+It will freeze up the OpenSim Instance when the output buffer gets full!

 That's about it for initial configuration.
 Try